 4. Results

 We found significant variation in network structure among tree genotypes (Fig. 1).
-Genotype and lichen species richness were both significant predictors of the structural similarity of the lichen community networks with genotype and richness explaining 32% and 22% of the variation in lichen network similarity (Table 1).
+Genotype and lichen species richness were both significant predictors of the structural similarity of the lichen community networks with tree genotype and richness explaining 32% and 22% of the variation in lichen network similarity, respectively (Table 1).

 We investigated several network statistics to explore the structural variation responsible for the variation in network similarity and found that genotype and richness significantly predicted the variation in all three network metrics (Fig. 2 and Tables 2-4).
 Note that bark roughness was not a significant predictor of network similarity (p = 0.983).